 How Do I Choose the Right Surgeon?

-If you are considering weight loss surgery, including a Gastric Sleeve Newcastle procedure, banding or bypass, get in touch with us today.
-Dr Ken Wong and the team at Central Coast Surgery are committed to providing the best treatment and surgical procedures to their patients.
-We will discuss the various options available to candidates and determine the best course of action for their situation.
-For more information or to book a consultation, contact the Central Coast Surgery team today
+If you are considering weight loss surgery or are concerned that your stomach has stretched after a gastric sleeve procedure, get in touch with the leading weight loss surgery clinic, servicing patients in Sydney, Newcastle, and the Central Coast of NSW.
+Dr Ken Wong and the expert weight loss team at Central Coast Surgery are dedicated to providing the best surgical procedures and postoperative care treatment plans for their patients.
+We will discuss the various options available to you and determine the best course of action specific to your situation.
+For more information or to book a consultation, give the gastric sleeve Newcastle experts at Central Coast Weight Loss Surgery a call on (02) 4323 7000 today